mapofemergence/BB-REST/README.md

 ```

 For all of the routes except the statistics, a few parameters to filter the results are already available.
-To start testing the params which are not documented, you can check this as a strating point:
+To start testing the params which are not documented, you can check this as a starting point:

 ```bash
 wp-json/bbpress/v1